Trailer Demand & Economic Activity

 Doepker - 1,163

-Looking for current trailer market data?
+Looking for current U.S. trailer market data?

 The majority of trailer OEMS submit market indicator data to ACT.
 We aggregate the data by segment in our reports and provide it back to the market to help provide insights into the health of the current market.
 Below are those market indicators.